mandarwagh9/Date-Prank-Webpage/README.md

-Here's a README file for the project, explaining its functionality and how to set it up:

----

-# Yes or No Button Challenge
+# Date Prank Website

 ## Overview

 This project creates a playful webpage that asks the user, "Will you go on a date with me?"
 The page features two buttons: "Yes" and "No." When the user tries to click the "No" button, it moves slightly, making it difficult to click.
-If the user clicks the "Yes" button, they are redirected to another page.
+If the user clicks the "Yes" button, they are redirected to the page with time and location for the date.

 ## Features